Navigated to

 While studying

-During the first year, you will develop foundational skills in industrial design that include sketching, prototyping and hands-on techniques in our workshops and digital labs.
-In the second year, you will expand upon these to include interactional aesthetics, systems thinking, and participatory design.
-During the third year, you will bring these together to formulate your own vision and practice as an industrial designer.
+In your first year, you will build a strong foundation in industrial design, learning core skills such as sketching, prototyping and hands-on techniques in our workshops and digital labs.
+In the second year, you will take these skills further by exploring interaction design, systems thinking and participatory design.
+In your third year, you will bring everything together to shape your own vision and practice as an industrial designer.

-Through the whole programme, you will work on real-world projects with companies, organisations and authorities, tackling diverse and complex challenges.
+Throughout the programme, you will work on real-world projects with companies, organisations and public authorities, tackling diverse and complex challenges.

 Industry-like design studios